stuartxc/Spotlight/README.md

 ## User Stories
 * As a user, I want to be able to add a prompt to the current library of prompts before the game starts.
 * As a user, I want to add myself to the list of players before the game starts.
+* As a user, I also want to be able to **remove** a player from the list of players before the game starts.
 * As a user, I want the non-judge players to be able to input a response to the prompt every round.
 * As a user, I want to be able to give a point to the player who wins the round (the judge decides).